 The “GUTE KITA PORTAL” by the Federal Ministry for Family Affairs, Senior Citizens, Women and Youth offers information about the “GUTE KITA GESETZ” (“Act on good early childhood education and care”) in Germany.
-It is aimed at pedagogic professionals, local government, parents and anyone responsible for shaping child daycare.
-The website provides information about the act and how it is implemented in the federal states.
+It was aimed at pedagogic professionals, local government, parents and anyone responsible for shaping child daycare.
+The website provides information about the act and how it was implemented in the federal states.

 The Act on good early childhood education and care – better quality, fewer fees

-The government is now investing 5.5 billion Euros until 2022.
+The government invested 5.5 billion Euros until 2022.
 Good childcare is created on site.
 That is why the federal states were given the opportunity to decide for themselves, what exact measures they need – from a good staff-child-ratio to linguistic education.
-In some federal states families are now additionally relieved of fees.
-The parental contributions are socially staggered nationwide and all child allowance and housing benefit recipients throughout Germany will be exempted from the fees.
+In some federal states families were additionally relieved of fees.
+The parental contributions are socially staggered nationwide and all child allowance and housing benefit recipients throughout Germany were exempted from the fees.

 The 16 federal states have concluded extensive individual agreements with the federal government.
-This will ensure that the federal funds arrive at the right place.
+This was to ensure that the federal funds arrive at the right place.